theminstack/snippets/schema/README.md

 });
 ```

-If you just try to define the recursive type in a single step, you will see a `TS7022` error, which means the schema type is implicitly `any`, because typescript has failed to automatically infer a type which references itself.
+A `TS7022` error is raised when defining the recursive type in a single step.
+This is because typescript cannot automatically infer a type which references itself.

 ```ts
 // Error: 'isTree' implicitly has type 'any' because it does not have a